thinkst/opencanary/README.md

 * AMD64: Python 3.10+
 * ARM64: Python 3.10+
 * _Optional_ SNMP requires the Python library Scapy
-* _Optional_ Samba module needs a working installation of Samba
 * _Optional_ Portscan uses iptables (not nftables) and is only supported on Linux-based operating systems

 ## Features